PTSD: National Center for PTSD

 Interpreting findings on the relationship between PTSD and violence

 Individuals with PTSD have an elevated prevalence of risk factors that are associated with increased violence, such as substance misuse and comorbid psychiatric disorders.
 Because of this, findings regarding the relationship between PTSD and violence should be interpreted cautiously if they are based on analyses that do not take risk factors other than PTSD into account.
-For example, in one study of Veterans who served post-9/11, PTSD when examined on its own was associated with an increased risk of violence.
+For example, in a study of a representative sample from the U.S. population excluding combat Veterans, PTSD was associated with increased risk of violence (7% compared to 3% among those without PTSD).
+However, when alcohol use and anger severity were controlled, PTSD was no longer statistically associated with an increased risk of violence (5).
+Similarly, in one study of Veterans who served post-9/11, PTSD when examined on its own was associated with an increased risk of violence.
 However, when alcohol misuse was statistically controlled, PTSD was no longer associated with an increased risk of violence (3).
 The prevalence of violence in PTSD is comparable to the prevalence in anxiety and depressive disorders, which ranges from 5.0% to 11.7% (2,5).
 The prevalence of violence is higher among individuals with alcohol or substance misuse (range = 9.1% to 34.7%) (2,6,7).
 Furthermore, the more diagnoses someone has, the greater the likelihood of violence.

 Considerations regarding violence among post-9/11 Veterans with PTSD